 Self-presentation session (recommended)

-Student presentations (optional)
+Student lightning talks (optional)

 The school concludes with a a final examination.
 The passing threshold is 50% of correct answers.
 This exam is an opportunity for you to confirm what you've learned during the school.